PavelZaytsev/ops-scripts/CorfuDb/README.md

 * Different tools available out-of-the-box for CI/CD integrated with k8s environment:
     - Jenkins
     - Gocd
-    - Travis
 * IaC:
     - All infrastructure and tooling are written in code.
     - Entire Infrastructures can be versioned (helm).
 * Monitoring components (demo):
     - Metrics (Prometheus + Grafana):
         - Expose needed metrics via JMX exporter from Corfu.